🏡 OFFER: Get the yard of your dreams — hands-free. New TruGreen plans include a $100 Gift Card Claim $100 Gift Card →

 2. Navimow X4 Series Reviewer's Guide (Navimow brand documentation, 2026-05-11)

 Methodology: see Robotic Mower Review Methodology.
-Source curation completed 2026-05-11 at product launch.
-First-hand testing notice: Rob Boirun ordered a Navimow X4 unit for hands-on evaluation in May 2026.
-This review will be substantially updated late 2026 with: 30-day operational reliability data, real-world slope performance vs the 40° claim, VisionFence accuracy testing, cut quality across St. Augustine / Bermudagrass / Zoysia sections, and operational noise measurements.
+X4 series unveiled at CES January 2026; source curation completed 2026-05-11.
+First-hand testing notice: Our Navimow X4 (X430) unit arrived 2026-05-14 and first-hand observation is underway on Rob's test lawn (mixed Bermudagrass and St. Augustine sections, mild-to-moderate slope).
+On-page photos are first-hand, dated to the arrival and initial deployment.
+This review will be substantially updated late 2026 with: 30-day operational reliability data, measured slope performance vs the 40° claim, VisionFence accuracy testing, cut quality across St. Augustine / Bermudagrass / Zoysia sections, and operational noise measurements.

 Affiliate disclosure: The "Shop Navimow X-series" link above is our enrolled Impact tracked link to the Navimow X-series collection.
 We earn commission on qualifying purchases at no additional cost to you.
 We do not adjust rankings or recommendations based on affiliate relationships.
 See our full affiliate disclosure.